 This group studies galactic halos and bulges.
 Current theories and observations suggest that the halo of the Milky Way was built up over a long time scale by the ingestion of disrupted, smaller fragments such as dwarf galaxies and globular clusters.
 The questions that are addressed in this group are: What characterizes those subgalactic objects?
 How and on what time scales were the components of galactic halos formed and enriched with chemical elements?
 What is the role of dark matter in their evolution?
 The idea is to answer these questions by chemical abundance analyses of bulge and halo field stars, globular clusters, and dwarf galaxies.
 Data for these projects are gathered, amongst others, from the ESO/VLT, Magellan, and Keck facilities, and we are involved with the 4MOST and BDBS surveys.

-Head: Dr Kathryn Kreckel (Emmy Noether Research Group Leader)
+Head: Dr Kathryn Kreckel (ERC and Emmy Noether Research Group Leader)

 Head: Dr Dominika Wylezalek (Emmy Noether Research Group Leader)